-As described above, individual equity in the context of Social Security refers to the relationship between a worker's benefit and the contributions made into the system on the worker's behalf.
-Thus, measuring individual equity involves assessing the degree to which the benefits of a representative worker are based on his or her contributions.
+As described above, individual equity in the context of Social Security refers to the relationship between a worker's benefit and the contributions made to the program on the worker's behalf.
+Thus, measuring individual equity involves assessing the degree to which the benefit of a representative worker is based on his or her contributions.
 To better understand this concept, it is helpful to examine individual equity in the context of other common financial arrangements.

-When an individual investor opens an account at a financial institution, whether specifically to save for retirement or for some other purpose, deposits to the account plus investment returns, positive or negative, less expenses belong exclusively to the investor.
+When an individual investor opens an account at a financial institution, whether specifically to save for retirement or for another purpose, deposits to the account plus investment returns, positive or negative, less expenses belong exclusively to the investor.
 This is an example of perfect equity, because the benefits paid stem directly from the contributions.
-At the other end of the spectrum, in a needs-based public safety-net program such as Medicaid or SNAP, the taxpayers funding the program may receive no direct benefits, and the benefit recipients may pay no taxes which support the programs; the program's funding and benefit payments are entirely independent of each other.
+At the other end of the spectrum, in a needs-based public safety-net program such as Medicaid or SNAP, the taxpayers funding the program may receive no direct benefits, and the benefit recipients may pay none of the taxes that support the programs.
+The program's funding and benefit payments are entirely independent of each other.
 Thus, there is no equity.

 Insurance arrangements fall between these two extremes.
-While such arrangements may include an investment element, their primary purpose is to mitigate financial risk.
-There are two types of insurance arrangement, private market insurance and social insurance.
-Absent regulatory prescription or prohibitions, private market insurance policies generally are structured so that policy holders assumed to have a similar level of risk pay similar premiums.
+While such arrangements may include an investment element, their primary purpose is to mitigate the financial risk associated with the peril insured.
+There are two types of insurance arrangement-private sector insurance and social insurance.
+Absent regulatory prescription or prohibitions, private sector insurance policies generally are structured so that policyholders assumed to have a similar level of risk pay similar premiums.
 For instance, older people generally pay more for the same amount of life insurance because they are at greater risk of dying, and people living in areas prone to flood or wildfire generally pay more for homeowners insurance.
-In these cases, there is equity within classes of policy holders with similar levels of risk, but not at the level of the individual policyholder.
+In these cases, there is equity within classes of policyholders with similar levels of risk, but not at the level of the individual policyholder.
 The degree of individual equity is less than for an investment account, but still sufficient that people are willing to purchase insurance in an open market.

-Social insurance programs such as Social Security do not have separate classes of participants, and in this respect provide a lesser degree of individual equity than private insurance.
+Social insurance programs such as Social Security do not have separate classes of participants, and in this respect provide less individual equity than private insurance.
 For this reason, participation in such programs must be mandatory for those eligible.
-Two key features of Social Security affect the degree of individual equity compared with typical private market insurance policies:
+Two key features of Social Security affect the degree of individual equity compared with typical private sector insurance policies: